 The speakers acknowledged the colonial legacy of conservation and called for embracing diverse perspectives, increased collaboration, and individual responsibility in forging solutions.
-The session concluded with a dynamic question-and-answer period that underscored the complexities of these issues, urging attendees to move beyond dialogue and toward concrete action to protect and restore the natural world.

-Global and Continental Context and
+The session concluded with a dynamic guestion-and-answer period that underscored the complexities of these carbon storage.
+The panel discussion emphasized issues, urging attendees to move beyond dialogue that effective connectivity conservation in this and toward concrete action to protect and restore region requires not just scientific data, but also the natural world. robust partnerships and a willingness to bridge gaps between government agencies, non-governmental organizations, and diverse communities.
+The Staying Global and Continental Context and Perspectives provided a broader examination Connected Initiative, a long-standing collaborative of global and continental trends in connectivity effort in the region, served as a model for this kind conservation.
+Speakers emphasized the need to of cross-boundary conservation work.

-Perspectives provided a broader examination of global and continental trends in connectivity conservation.
-Speakers emphasized the need to move beyond static conservation strategies to confront the rapid changes impacting ecosystems worldwide.
+move beyond static conservation strategies to confront the rapid changes impacting ecosystems worldwide.
 This call for a more interconnected approach underscored the critical role of connectivity conservation in mitigating habitat fragmentation, a pressing concern highlighted through examples like the migratory patterns of bats in Australia.
 The session stressed that connectivity conservation, due to its scalability, offers a potent tool for addressing ecological challenges from local to international levels.
 Speakers discussed concrete initiatives such as Parks Canada's National Program for Ecological Corridors for mapping and protecting ecological corridors.

-The presentations and subsequent panel discussion also emphasized that successful transboundary connectivity conservation hinges on fostering trust and respecting diverse cultural perspectives.
-Speakers challenged traditional conservation frameworks, arguing for a more inclusive approach that integrates Indigenous Knowledge systems and values.
-Trish Nash from the Unama'ki Institute of Natural Resources argued that "fortress conservation," which focuses on creating protected areas without considering the rights and knowledge of Indigenous peoples, is ineffective and harmful.
-She advocated for co-governance models where Indigenous communities have a genuine voice in decision-making.
-Tim Purinton from the U.S. Fish and Wildlife Service highlighted the Biden administration's efforts to embed co-stewardship with Indigenous communities within U.S. federal agencies.
-Ultimately, this session underscored the interconnectedness of ecological and social systems, advocating for collaborative, community-driven actions to protect and restore vital ecosystems.
+The presentations and subsequent panel discussion Stories of Innovative Efforts Near and also emphasized that successful transboundary Far provided a powerful illustration of the connectivity conservation hinges on fostering collaborative and multi-faceted approaches required trust and respecting diverse cultural perspectives. for successful large-landscape conservation.
+Speakers challenged traditional conservation Speakers representing initiatives across North frameworks, arguing for a more inclusive approach America emphasized that effective conservation that integrates Indigenous Knowledge systems must transcend political boundaries and involve and values.
+Trish Nash from the Unama'ki Institute partnerships between diverse stakeholders, including of Natural Resources argued that "fortress indigenous communities, government agencies, conservation," which focuses on creating protected NGOs, and private landowners. areas without considering the rights and knowledge of Indigenous peoples, is ineffective and harmful.
+The presentations underscored that while scientific She advocated for co-governance models where data plays a crucial role in guiding conservation Indigenous communities have a genuine voice planning, it's equally important to incorporate in decision-making.
+Tim Purinton from the U.S. local knowledge, community values, and long-term, Fish and Wildlife Service highlighted the Biden relationship-focused partnerships.
+From prioritizing administration's efforts to embed co-stewardship wildlife crossings based on movement patterns with Indigenous communities within U.S. federal to leveraging co-benefits in infrastructure design, agencies.
+Ultimately, this session underscored the the speakers offered concrete examples of how interconnectedness of ecological and social systems, these principles are being translated into tangible advocating for collaborative, community-driven outcomes.
+The session served as a clear reminder actions to protect and restore vital ecosystems. that protecting and connecting natural landscapes requires both a broad, interconnected vision and a Regional Context and Perspectives honed in commitment to collaborative action on the ground.